 Institute of International Education

-The Institute of International Education (IIE) administers the Boren Scholarships, Boren Fellowships, and The Language Flagship Fellowships and Grants on behalf of the National Security Education Program.
+The Institute of International Education (IIE) administers the Boren Scholarships and Fellowships on behalf of the National Security Education Program.
 IIE is a not-for-profit organization dedicated to building international goodwill through educational and cultural exchange among nations.
 By enabling more than 18,000 outstanding men and women each year to study, conduct research, receive practical training, or provide technical assistance outside their own countries, IIE fosters mutual understanding, builds global problem-solving capabilities, and strengthens the international competence of U.S. citizens.